CompuTec/labels-docs/docs/introduction/setup/configuration/general-configuration.md

 - License Server Address – SAP License Server – (with a port on HANA).

--CT License Server Address – CompuTec License Server connection address – (with a port on HANA).
+- CT License Server Address – CompuTec License Server connection address – (with a port on HANA).

 - Refresh – refresh rate in seconds indicating how often the service scans for new printing requests.